And no finance-related topic has caused as much stress in my life so far as the process of securing a private student loan.

 But it’s the only analogy that comes to mind.
 In the show, the bachelor/bachelorette dates several individuals before deciding which he/she is going to choose.
 You’re going to do the same thing with the banks.

-Apply for a few different loans simultaneously.
-Before you do this, you’re only going to have an estimate of how much you’ll be paying.
-The bank has to consider several factors (your cosigner if you have one, your credit score, and your application) before telling you for sure what your interest rate will be.
+Until you get approved for a loan, you won’t know exactly how much it will cost.
+The bank has to first consider several factors (your cosigner, your credit score, and/or your application) before telling you for sure what your interest rate will be.
 When this happens, you want options.
-The bachelor who looked so good on paper might unexpectedly show you his disgusting Cheeto-strewn room during “hometown dates.”
+The bachelor who looked so good on paper might unexpectedly show you his disgusting Cheeto-strewn room on the second date.
 You never know.

 As a final step, read the documentation that comes with your chosen loan carefully.
 You will have to sign a promissory note that is your commitment to repay the loan.
 This note will include detailed information about how much interest you’ll pay, when it begins accumulating, and what will happen if you don’t pay as agreed.
-Most banks (and colleges) are all too eager to rush students through this process – and let’s be honest, it’s usually just a distraction from picking your classes and finding the next keg – but being smart with money starts with understanding what you’re signing!
+Most banks (and colleges) are all too eager to rush students through this process, but being smart with money starts with understanding what you’re signing!

-And you’re done!
-Until you have to start paying them back, of course.
+And … you’re done!
+Until you have to start paying the loan back, of course.

 Was that so bad?
-It’s not light reading, but understanding your loan before you take it allows you to be in control.
+It’s not light reading, but understanding your loan before you take it allows you to be in control of the process.

 I hope this post will serve as a road map through the student loan application process.
 If I could add one last piece of advice: leave yourself enough time so that you don’t have to do this all in one sitting.
 Take your time to read about other people’s experiences, review literature, and act when you’re ready.